 Constitutional Gardens Pond and Memorial to the Signers of the Declaration

 Constitution Gardens is a fifty-acre park situated near the Vietnam Veterans Memorial and the Reflecting Pool in Washington, D.C.
-The gardens were established in 1976 after President Nixon ordered that a park be established on the land.
+The gardens was established in 1976 after President Nixon ordered that a park be established on the land.
 The site became a separate unit of the National Park Service in 1982 and is maintained by the National Capitol Parks-Central (NACC) division.
+The park also includes a memorial to the 56 signers of the Declaration of Independence, which is located on a small island in the pond.
+The Vietnam Veterans Memorial was erected in 1982.

 Backstory and Context